 Tri-Institutional Therapeutics Discovery Institute (TDI) is a nonprofit corporation formed in 2013 to further and improve health and the diagnosis, prevention, and treatment of disease through furthering and improving translational research.
 TDI is controlled and governed by the University and two other leading not-for-profit academic, medical, and research institutions.
-The University's president and one additional University faculty member participate on TDI's board of directors.
+The University's president and two additional University faculty members participate on TDI's board of directors.
 The University provides accounting and tax services to TDI on a pro-bono basis.

-(With comparative financial information as of and for the year ended June 30, 2018)
+June 30, 2021 (With comparative financial information as of and for the year ended June 30, 2020)

-The collaboration agreement among TDI and the Tri-Institutional members states that each Tri-Institutional member will contribute at least \$1.3 million annually (calendar year basis) in support of TDI's activity.
-In 2019 and 2018, the University provided funding of \$1,109,000 and \$1,750,000, respectively, to TDI.
+The collaboration agreement among TDI and the Tri-Institutional members states that each Tri-Institutional member will provide pro rata funding annually (calendar year basis) determined by TDI's Board of Directors in support of TDI's activity.
+In 2021 and 2020, the University provided funding of \$1,000,000 and \$3,218,000, respectively, to TDI.